 Place the shortbread into the centre of a preheated oven and bake for 35-45 minutes.
 If you find that the almonds are browning too quickly during baking, either reduce the heat and bake for a little longer, or cover the top of the shortbread with aluminium foil.

 When golden all over and semi-firm to the touch the shortbread is baked.

 As soon as the shortbread is baked remove from the oven and allow to cool for 10 minutes in the tin.

 After the cooling period slice the shortbread into 12 bars.
 Cut across the middle, then down the width, forming 4 squares.
 Follow by dividing each square into 3.
 To create 24 squares, simply cut across the middle at 4 even (8cm) spaces.

 Leave the shortbread to fully cool in the tin.

 Once cooled, use a palette knife to help lift out the shortbread.
-Because the shortbread has already been cut it is more flexible and therefore unlikely to crack, when removing from the tin.
+Because the shortbread is already cut it’s more flexible and therefore unlikely to crack when removing from the tin.

 Serve with a hot drink.
-Unsurprisingly these bars go well with coffee, tea and of course, hot chocolate.
+Especially as the go well with tea, coffee and of course hot chocolate.